mvolkmann/blog/src/smalltalk/40-colors.md

 - Optionally modify the numbers in the text inputs on the right.

-The view the color aspect values of a color swatch from one of the color palettes (such as ?):
+The view the color aspect values of a color swatch from one of the color palettes (such as Crayon Colors):

 - Open a `ColorEditorPanel`.
 - Open the default color palette.